cabforum/smime/SBR.md

 The following Registration Schemes are recognized as valid under these Requirements for use in the `subject:organizationIdentifier` attribute described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

-The country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+With the exception of the LEI and INT Registration Schemes, the country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

 * **NTR**: For an identifier allocated by a national or state trade register to the Legal Entity named in the `subject:organizationName`.